argoproj-labs/gitops-promoter/docs/multi-tenancy.md

 If an administrator does not want to use namespace-based tenancy, they must either fully manage GitOps Promoter resources themselves or build some other system to regulate Secret access among tenants (for example, by validating that one tenant's resources do not reference another tenant's resources within the same namespace).

+If there are no trust boundaries to be enforced among PromotionStrategy users, a GitOps Promoter admin may choose to host all resources in a single namespace, keeping in mind the need to avoid resource name collisions.

 ## CommitStatus Tenancy